VasudevManik/VasudevManik/README.md

 - 👋 Hi, I’m @VasudevManik
-- 👀 I’m interested in software development
+- 👀 I’m interested in software testing
-- 🌱 I’m currently learning java full stack development
+- 🌱 I have the knowledge of java,junit,testng,cucumber,jira and also the basic knowledge of frontend also.
 - 💞️ I’m looking to collaborate on your team
 - 📫 How to reach me vasudevanmdk@gmail.com